The United States has 50 states, and no two are the same.

 In the case of ‘Carolina in My Mind,’ James Taylor is referencing North Carolina.
 He grew up there, and though he moved away, he always maintained that’s where home was for him.
 This song is his tribute to his childhood spent there and the beauty the state represents to him and his family.

-Related: Listen to the best songs about family.
+Related: best songs about family.

 North Dakota – Lyle Lovett (North Dakota)